 In order to participate in the ride-along program, you must:

 - Be a resident of Howard County (exceptions are given for police applicants and other special considerations)

 - Be at least sixteen (16) years of age and have parental permission

 - Authorize a criminal background check be conducted

 - Successfully pass the criminal background investigation prior to the ride-along

-Due to COVID-19, in-person requests are being accepted on a case-by-case basis.
+In-person requests are being accepted on a case-by-case basis.
 To request an in-person or video meeting/presentation, fill out a request form below.

 Call 410-313-2207 or email [email protected] with questions.

 More information for retired Howard County Police officers can be found here.